py3-coder/Hacktober_Repo_22/README.md

 - Create a pull request
 - Star this repository

-NOTE : Contributions done to the `Main` folder only will be counted towards the Hacktoberfest 2022
+NOTE : Contributions done to the `Correct Directory`  will be considered towards the Hacktoberfest 2022

 # How to make your first Pull Request
 ### Please note - `Pull Requests` of only those `contributors` will be `Merged` who will follow all the below mentioned steps